emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***
+## WatchHQ
+### Score: 14/20
+1. Streams load very fast. ✔️
+1. Has 1080p and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. 9 servers, but you have to select them in sites setting rather than player. ❌
+1. Site does not have episode auto-next. ❌
+1. Site is Autoembed clone so its nice. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies shows and anime. ✔️
+1. Has watch lists if you signup. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌

+***
 ## StreamFlix
 ### Score: 13/20
 1. Streams load very fast. ✔️